bexis/Documents/HowTo/HowToCreditData.md

 > This work is based on data elaborated by [a project / several projects] of the Biodiversity Exploratories program (DFG Priority Program 1374).
 The datasets are publicly available in the Biodiversity Exploratories Information System (http://doi.org/10.17616/R32P9Q).

-Usually, if the dataset citation strings are part of the reference section (as strongly suggested), you can add the following sentence:
+Usually, if the dataset citation strings are part of the reference section of your paper (as strongly suggested), you can add the following sentence:
 > The datasets are listed in the references section.

 Otherwise, please include: